-Distributions from net investment income, if any, are normally declared and paid quarterly for the Fund, and distributions from net capital gains, if any, are normally declared and paid annually for the Fund.
+Distributions from net investment income, if any, are normally declared and paid annually for the Goldman Sachs Future Consumer Equity ETF, Goldman Sachs Future Health Care Equity ETF, Goldman Sachs Future Planet Equity ETF and Goldman Sachs Future Tech Leaders Equity ETF and semi-annually for the Goldman Sachs Future Real Estate and Infrastructure Equity ETF and distributions from net capital gains, if any, are normally declared and paid annually for each Fund.
 In addition, the Fund may occasionally make a distribution at a time when it is not normally made.

-In addition to the net investment income dividends paid quarterly, the Fund may also earn additional net investment income throughout the year.
+In addition to the net investment income dividends paid annually or semi-annually, as applicable, the Fund may also earn additional net investment income throughout the year.
 Any additional net investment income will be distributed annually as a declared event and paid to shareholders of record for such events.